infoLab204/tw_autoencoder/README.md

   * X_data : data set
   * Y_data : label data set
   * code : number of nodes in the code layer
-  * output  : values of units in the output layer of each class label
+  * output  : values of evalutation metrics of each class label

   ```